How can I find out more information about my birth family?

 The agency may share information about your birth relatives.
 This information alone may not be enough for you to find or contact your birth relatives but may include general information about their life around the time you were adopted and other information such as family medical histories etc.

-If you wish to make contact, either by sending letters or by meeting face to face, your Intermediary Agency can sometimes arrange this, or if not, direct you to an agency working in your area that can.
-For this intermediary and reunion service, the agency will work with both you and your birth relatives, if both of you agree to the contact.
+If you wish to make contact by sending letters or meeting face to face, your Intermediary Agency can sometimes arrange this, or if not, direct you to an agency working in your area that can.
+For this intermediary and reunion service, the agency will work with both you and your birth relatives if you agree to the contact.

 You can find further information for adopted adults about the law around contact with birth relatives, intermediary agencies, the Adoption Contact Register and counselling here.
-And further help with search and reunion here at www.adoptionsearchreunion.org.uk
+And for further help with search and reunion, click here.

 Your donations change lives.
 We’re a charity and we need your support so that we can continue to be there for our children and their families with regular groups, social events, courses and therapies.How You Can Help